Football at the 2000 Summer Olympics – Women's tournament

+The football tournament at the 2000 Summer Olympics was the second edition of the women's Olympic football tournament and was held from 13 to 28 September 2000.
+It was hosted at three venues along the Eastern side of Australia with matches being held in Sydney, Canberra and Melbourne.

-A women's Olympic Football Tournament was held for the second time as part of the 2000 Summer Olympics.
-The tournament features 8 women's national teams from six continental confederations.
-The 8 teams are drawn into two groups of four and each group plays a round-robin tournament.
-At the end of the group stage, the top two teams advanced to the knockout stage, beginning with the semi-finals and culminating with the gold medal match at Sydney Football Stadium on 28 September 2000.
+The tournament features eight women's national teams from six continental confederations with the qualification coming from the previous year's World Cup.
+The eight teams were drawn into two groups of four and each group plays a round-robin tournament.
+At the end of the group stage, the top two teams advanced to the knockout stage, beginning with the semi-finals and culminating with the gold medal match at the Sydney Football Stadium.

+At the end of the group stage, Brazil, Germany, Norway and the United States qualified through to the knockout stage.
+After Norway and the United States both won the semi-finals, the final was played on the 28 September 2000.
+The match would go to extra time, with a controversial handball in the 102nd minute from Dagny Mellgren securing Norway the gold medal as they won 3–2.
+Germany won the bronze medal defeating Brazil 2–0.

 Medal winners

 Venues

 The tournament was held in three venues across three cities: